Alaiven/elixirmq/README.md

 Mq also stores messages, when no subscriber is present.
 They will be sent to the first subscriber on the given channel.

-Unsubscribing from channels is done when a connection between mq and client is lost
+Unsubscribing from channels is done when a connection between mq and client is lost.

 ***Usefull scripts***